 The main characters in this novel are related to Philip Pirrip, Miss Havisham, and other acquaintances.

-As the story begins, Philip Pirrip or "Pip" is an eight or nine year old orphan living with his sister and brother -in-law.
+As the story begins, Philip Pirrip or "Pip" is an eight or nine-year-old orphan living with his sister and brother-in-law.
 The brother-in-law, Joe Gargery, is a good-natured kind blacksmith married to Pip's much older sister who is hot-tempered and cruel to Pip.
 Another major character is Mr. Pumblechook, Joe Gargery's uncle, who is a pompous corn merchant.

 Miss Havisham who Pip gets to know is an eccentric, wealthy spinster jilted by her fiancée on the wedding day.
 She has a beautiful adopted daughter, Estella, slightly older than Pip.
 Miss Havisham has a cousin, Matthew Pocket, who tutors young gentlemen in London.
 One of his sons, Herbert Pocket, becomes a good friend and roommate of Pip.

-Characters related to other acquaintances include: the convict, Abel Magwitch; Mr. Jaggers, a London lawyer; John Wemmick, Jagger's clerk; and Biddy, Pip's former tutor who comes to care for Mrs. Joe, Pip's sister, after she is seriously injured.
+Characters related to other acquaintances include the convict, Abel Magwitch; Mr. Jaggers, a London lawyer; John Wemmick, Jagger's clerk; and Biddy, Pip's former tutor who comes to care for Mrs. Joe, Pip's sister after she is seriously injured.

-Significant minor characters in the novel include: Mr. Wopsle, clerk of a church in Pip's village; Compeyson, a convict and professional swindler; Arthur Havisham, the half-brother of Miss Havisham; Orlick, a journeyman blacksmith who works for Joe Gargery; and Bentley Drummle, an uncouth, rich, brute of a man.
+Significant minor characters in the novel include Mr. Wopsle, clerk of a church in Pip's village; Compeyson, a convict and professional swindler; Arthur Havisham, the half-brother of Miss Havisham; Orlick, a journeyman blacksmith who works for Joe Gargery; and Bentley Drummle, an uncouth, rich, brute of a man.

 Plot Summary for Great Expectations

-As the novel begins, it is Christmas Eve in probably the year 1812.
+As the novel begins, it is Christmas Eve of probably the year 1812.
 Orphan Pip is visiting the graves of his parents in a Kent village churchyard.
 Pip suddenly encounters an escaped convict later known as Abel Magwitch who scares Pip into stealing food and a file for the convict.